jasonrsmith/godot-roguelike/README.md

   * text isn't as crisp as it ideally would be
     * messing with filtering and antialiasing settings doesn't seem to affect
   * FieldOfView should use circular area instead of square
+  * fire can burn and transform
 * refactoring opportunieis:
   * all console messages generated from events
   * refactor down use of globals

 # bugs
-* goblin doesn't disapear with quick attcks
+* goblin doesn't disapear with quick attcks:
+  * aren't getting properly cleaned up after dieing, workaround timeout in place
 * inventory menu sometimes doesn't size to fit list items

-# long-term would be nice
-* animations, animation frames
-* skills
+* goblin sprite anim sometimes overlaps, producing double sprite effect on single tile:
+  * combine all anim sheets into single sprite to fix?
+* grammar in console is getting terrible

 # architecture
 * ECS in roguelikes; https://www.youtube.com/watch?v=fGLJC5UY2o4